 Carpet weaving in the Islamic world

 Carpets are woven works of art that were produced at every level of society in the Islamic world.
-Women have been weaving for centuries in villages and nomadic encampments all over the Middle East, Anatolia, and Central Asia, each woman passing down her techniques and designs to her daughters.
+Women have been weaving for centuries in villages and nomadic encampments all over the West Asia, Anatolia, and Central Asia, each woman passing down her techniques and designs to her daughters.
 These women created carpets both for sale and for their own personal use, and this tradition continues today.

 Carpets were also made in the royal courts of the Islamic world.
 These carpets were not just functional floor coverings, they were ornate works of art that indicated the status and wealth of their owners.
 Court carpets were used on the floors in reception halls, audience chambers, and at court-supported religious institutions.
 They were also presented as impressive gifts to other rulers.
 Manuscript paintings of the 16th and 17th centuries suggest smaller rugs were often layered on top of larger carpets and also show that many carpets were used in outdoor pleasure pavilions and palatial parks.